-According to the first paragraph, the offer document must contain the information necessary to enable the shareholders of the offeree company to make a well-founded decision about the offer.
+According to the first paragraph, the The offer document must contain the information necessary to enable the shareholders of the offeree company to make a well-founded decision about the offer.
+In addition, the offer document must contain the information stated in the Appendix.

 Chapter 2 of the FITA and in Commission Regulation (EC) No. 809/2004 (the EU Prospectus Regulation) contain provisions governing the prospectus which must be prepared in the event the consideration consists of transferable securities.
 In such cases, the provisions of these rules regarding the offer document apply to the prospectus instead.
+Furthermore, in cases where the language provisions of Chapter 2 of the FITA allow the prospectus to be drafted in a language other than Swedish, an exemption by the Securities Council on the language issue is not required.